Medical Weight Loss vs. Dieting: Why Physician-Supervised Programs Work Better for Men

 • Months 3-6: Significant weight loss for most patients, ongoing monitoring and adjustment

-• 6+ months: Maintenance planning, long-term support
+• 6+ months: Maintenance planning and long-term support

-Good candidates for medical weight loss:
+Good candidates for medical weight loss typically:

 • Want physician-level oversight and accountability

-Medical References
+Medical references

 • Apovian CM, et al. “Pharmacological Management of Obesity: An Endocrine Society Clinical Practice Guideline.”
 Journal of Clinical Endocrinology & Metabolism.
 2015.
 PubMed: 25590212